markjdba/ai-case-study/README.md

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?

 The cable television audience and revenue has been declining.
 Streaming services, such as Netflix, have become increasingly popular.
 AI is used for recommendation systems, to provide suggestions to customers about content that they would enjoy.
-AI is also used in movie and television prduction, as well as in theme parks.
+AI is also used in movie and television production, as well as in theme parks.

 * What are the other major companies in this field?